paloga87/My-Resume/README.md

 # My Resume

-You are able to see me resume in this link:
+You are able to see my resume in this link:

 [https://paloga87.github.io/My-Resume/](https://paloga87.github.io/My-Resume/)